Geo-CEG/docker-geoserver/README.md

 docker commit geoserver_build geoserver_deployed
 ````

+When you stop the build image and commit you are creating a new image from a container.
-Now you have an image called "geoserver" that has the geoserver.war file deployed.
+Now you have an image called "geoserver_deployed" that has the WAR files deployed.
-You can see what changed with the command "docker diff geoserver" if you want.
+You can see what changed in the container with the command "docker diff geoserver" if you want.

 Now you can push the image to the Hub.

 ````
-GEOSERVER_VERSION=2.15.1
+GEOSERVER_VERSION=2.16.0

+# Send the numbered version up.
+This will take a few minutes.
 docker tag geoserver_deployed wildsong/geoserver:${GEOSERVER_VERSION}
 docker push wildsong/geoserver:${GEOSERVER_VERSION}

+# Send the "latest" version up, too.
+This will go fast.
 docker tag geoserver_deployed wildsong/geoserver:latest
 docker push wildsong/geoserver:latest
 ````